nicolewhite/cycli/README.md

 ![syntax](screenshots/syntax-highlight.png)

+## Usage

-## Execute Queries
+### Execute Queries

 Execute queries by ending them with a semicolon and pressing enter or by pressing enter twice.

-## Keyboard Interrupts
+### Keyboard Interrupts

-Keyboard interrupts in `cycli` behave much like keyboard interrupts in the Python REPL.
+Keyboard interrupts in cycli behave much like keyboard interrupts in the Python REPL.
 CTRL+C will clear your current input and CTRL+D will exit the CLI if your current input is empty.

-## Exiting
+### Exiting

-Exit `cycli` by typing "quit" or "exit" or by pressing CTRL+D on an empty line.
+Exit cycli by typing "quit" or "exit" or by pressing CTRL+D on an empty line.